backdrop-contrib/autologout/README.md

 This is a port from the Drupal module of the same name, v7.x-4.4

+## Status

+This initial release for Backdrop (1.x-4.4.0) can be installed and will automatically log-out a user after the prescribed interval.
+However, it has not yet been fully tested and it is not passing all its inbuilt tests. please report any issues you may find.

 ## Features

   + Different timeouts based on role